Starignus/PythonPractise/Chapter_7_Actuators/Actuators.md

 ```

-You can also try to control this servo motor from your Raspberry Pi [here](http://gpiozero.readthedocs.io/en/stable/api_output.html?highlight=servo) you can find the GPIOzero API Reference.
+Pi Route: You can also try to control this servo motor from your Raspberry Pi [here](http://gpiozero.readthedocs.io/en/stable/api_output.html?highlight=servo) you can find the GPIOzero API Reference.

 ### About the Adafruit TB6612 Driver
 A motor driver is a little current amplifier; the function of motor drivers is to take a low-current control signal and then turn it into a higher-current signal that can drive a motor.